 Fager strenuously denies the allegations in the story: “It is wrong that our culture can be falsely defined by a few people with an ax to grind who are using an important movement as a weapon to get even, and not by the hundreds of women and men that have thrived, both personally and professionally, at 60 Minutes.”

 Fager was previously scheduled to be out of the office when the story hit, but he is said to have been in contact with Rhodes and others at CBS News as the fallout spread this week.
 Rhodes and other CBS News leaders were in Detroit on Thursday for the annual National Association of Black Journalists conference.
 But they are all set to return to CBS’ recently remodeled newsroom Monday amid a sea of questions and two separate ongoing investigations.
 “No one knows what’s going to happen with Les,” says one CBS News veteran.
 “And that makes it very tricky.”

 In March, CBS hired the Proskauer Rose law firm to investigate allegations raised in the Post story, which says that at least three managers were told of Rose’s behavior.
-And many women inside CBS News took claims about Rose to human resources in the wake of the broadcaster’s firing in November.
+And sources tell The Hollywood Reporter that many women inside CBS News took claims about Rose to human resources in the wake of the broadcaster’s firing in November.